 Users can synchronize their contacts with their favorite mobile device or other mail client using the CardDAV protocol.
 Notable CardDAV clients are Apple Address Book (included with Mac OS X), Apple iOS (iPhone), and Mozilla Thunderbird via the SOGO plugin.

 The Do Not Disturb feature allows administrators to set a timeframe during which users are not allowed to access their accounts to check their email.
-During the Do Not Disturb period, accounts can still receive email, but users cannot send or check for mail using SMTP, IMAP, POP, WorldClient or ActiveSync.
+During the Do Not Disturb period, accounts can still receive email, but users cannot send or check for mail using SMTP, IMAP, POP, MDaemon Webmail or MDaemon ActiveSync.

 An ActiveSync migration app is available along with MDaemon's original MDMigrator, which allows administrators to migrate data from Microsoft Exchange Server.
 The ActiveSync Migration Client for MDaemon provides improved migration support for administrators by easily migrating email, calendars, tasks, notes, and contacts from any mail server that supports ActiveSync protocol version 14.1.

-MDaemon now includes an XML API which allows third-party developers to integrate complimentary applications (such as CPanel, etc.) with MDaemon.
+MDaemon's XML API allows third-party developers to integrate complimentary applications (such as CPanel, etc.) with MDaemon.
 The API allows for the retrieval of information from MDaemon, including lists, accounts, domains, and more, and also provides the ability to make configuration changes.
+Folders and their contents can be created, deleted, renamed, and moved allowing developers to display or manipulate the content of user mailboxes.
+Full documentation can be found in the MDaemon\Docs\API\XML-API\ directory.

 When disk space falls below a user-defined threshold, MDaemon can automatically send a warning message to the postmaster, or to any other email address.

-MDaemon Messaging Server is offered in several different languages.
+MDaemon Email Server is offered in several different languages.
 Click here for the full list.